-- Carefully insert the hinge arms through the openings in the front frame and push the door into place while holding the door up. - When the bottom edge of the door is flush against the front frame, allow the door to settle into place.
+- 2. Carefully insert the hinge arms through the openings in the front frame and push the door into place while holding the door up. - 3.
+When the bottom edge of the door is flush against the front frame, allow the door to settle into place.

-REMOVABLE OVEN RACKS AND GUIDES (24" wide units)
+REMOVABLE OVEN RACKS AND GUIDES (some models)